Abdowork2024/Abdowork2024/README.md

 Welcome to my GitHub! 🚀

-As a **Data Scientist Developer** 📊, I'm passionate about harnessing the power of **Data** and **Machine Learning** to solve complex problems and create impactful solutions.
+As a **Data Scientist** 📊, I'm passionate about harnessing the power of **Data** and **Machine Learning** to solve complex problems and create impactful solutions.
 From predictive modeling 📈 to building AI-driven applications 🤖, I thrive on extracting meaningful insights from raw data and turning them into actionable intelligence.

 ---